vseryakov/backendjs/README.md

     - `icon` - icon of the message, it can be base64 encoded image in the query or JSON string if the whole message is posted as JSON or can be a multipart file upload if submitted via browser, can be omitted if `msg/connection/get?type=invite&id=12345` property exists.
     - _nosent - do not save this message in my sent messages
+    - _publish - notify another account about this via pub/sub messaging system if it is active

   Example: